Spring training roundup: Sano homers in front of native Dominicans

 Howie Kendrick had a pair of RBI singles to help Washington tie visiting Miami at West Palm Beach, Fla.
 Jesus Aguilar delivered a two-run single for the Marlins.
 Rays (ss) 1, Braves 1

 Cristian Pache tripled and scored on a sacrifice fly by Yangervis Solarte with one out in the bottom of the ninth as Atlanta played to a draw against Tampa Bay.
-Wander Franco had an RBI single in the seventh for the Rays. --Field Level Media
+Wander Franco had an RBI single in the seventh for the Rays.
+Reds (ss) 8, Cubs (ss) 5

+Jonathan India had three hits, including his first spring home run, and two RBIs, as Cincinnati defeated Chicago in Las Vegas.
+The Cubs' Nico Hoerner hit a triple and drove in two runs.
+Diamondbacks (ss) 10, Padres 5

+Jake Lamb drove in four runs with three hits, including a solo home run, as Arizona defeated San Diego in Scottsdale, Ariz.
+Ty France had a two-run homer for the Padres.
+Athletics 8, Mariners 4

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)